nGin482/Read-List/README.md

 ## To Do
 1. Fandoms component
+2. Option to allow fandoms to search multiple pages when adding/updating
-2. Update DB models
+3. Update DB models
-3. Add story to read list
+4. Add story to read list
-4. Mobile Design
+5. Mobile Design
-5. Update styles
+6. Update styles
-6. Update Documentation
+7. Update Documentation
-7. Deploy
+8. Deploy